132nd-vWing/TRMA-Brief/PAGES/Carrier.md

 **Window vs Cycle**

 - The recovery cycle includes the carrier manoeuvres and the recovery window from *turn-into-the-wind* to *turn-out-of-the-wind*.
 This is currently 37 minutes long starting at minutes 20 each hour.
-- minute 20 : carrier turns into the wind, this can take 10 minutes with the escort ships frequently causing course corrections.
+- :20 - carrier turns into the wind, this can take 10 minutes with the escort ships frequently causing course corrections.
-- minute 30 : recovery window opens.
+- :30 - recovery window opens.
-- minute 55 : recovery window closes.
+- :55 - recovery window closes.
-- minute 57 : carrier turns downwind
+- :57 - carrier turns downwind
 - Recovery lighting including IFLOLS will only be on during the recovery window.

 **Cycle Extensions**